hashicorp/terraform-provider-hcp/docs/resources/aws_network_peering.md

 - **id** (String) The ID of this resource.
 - **peering_id** (String) The ID of the network peering.
-- **project_id** (String) The ID of the HCP project where the network peering is located.
-Must match the HVN's project.
 - **timeouts** (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-only